Hong Kong leader Carrie Lam faces public in dialogue session | DW | 26.09.2019

-Carrie Lam is leading talks with members of the HK public in a special dialogue session to resolve the city's political unrest.
+Carrie Lam has spoken with members of the Hong Kong public in a special dialogue session to resolve the city's political unrest.
 The meeting comes after 17 straight weeks of sometimes violent anti-government protests.

-Carrie Lam is holding her first dialogue with the Hong Kong public on Thursday as part of a city-wide consultation to resolve the city's political turmoil.
+Carrie Lam held her first dialogue with the Hong Kong public on Thursday as part of a city-wide consultation to resolve the city's political turmoil.

 Authorities said they chose 150 people to attend the two-hour meeting via a lottery drawn from more than 20,000 applicants.
 Attendees are forbidden to bring items such as gas masks, helmets, banners, and umbrellas.

-Upon arrival, Lam was met with hundreds of protesters chanting slogans expressing their demands outside the Hong Kong Queen Elizabeth Stadium, where the session is taking place.
+Upon arrival, Lam was met with hundreds of protesters chanting slogans expressing their demands outside the Hong Kong Queen Elizabeth Stadium, where the session took place.

 Crowds of black-clad protesters yelled: “Hong Kong people, add oil,” an expression meaning “keep your strength up”.
 Some demonstrators formed a human chain.
 Crowds of black-clad protesters chanted: “Hong Kong people, add oil,” an expression meaning “keep your strength up”.